 Well, simply put, the scouts and their families get to do things outside of our weekly meetings.
 We may have a bowling night, or maybe a skating party.
 We always enjoy a night out at a Fort Worth Cats game.
 We could march in a parade or maybe build a fun float to ride on, with the help of a parent with a utility trailer.
 We are limited only by our imagination, but whatever we do… the one central theme is …IT WILL BE FUN !!!!

 - Is my child required to be at all the den and pack meetings?

-Of Course!
+Of course!
 When you join a group, your fellow scouts begin to count on you being there.
 If you miss meetings, you miss out on opportunities to advance along with the others.
 Unless you are ill, we would hope for you to be at all your scout meetings.
-While at those meetings, proper behavior is expected and no running or ball playing in the cafeteria will be tolerated.
-Scouts are expected to pay attention to your den leaders while they are instructing.
+While at those meetings, proper behavior is expected.
+For example, no running or ball playing indoors will be tolerated, except in designated areas and times such as a gymnasium during a game.
+Scouts are expected to pay attention to their den leaders while they are instructing.
 Respect is taught in Scouting.

 - I have more questions that aren’t answered here.
 Who should I talk to?

 You can speak to any uniformed leader, but since there aren’t any here on the web, just click the contact us link on the top menu.

 - Longhorn Council – Pack 847’s Council

 - Boy Scouts of America, National Website – English